kirkone/KK.AspNetCore.EasyAuthAuthentication/README.md

 ### `EasyAuthWithAuthMeService`

 This is a slightly special provider.
 This provider cannot be configured.
 You can only turn it on or off.
 It also does **not** implement the 'IEasyAuthAuthentificationService'.
 This provider is for development.
+It automatic disable it selfes, if you has configured azure easy auth feature.
 A developer can create a JSON with the content of the `/.auth/me` endpoint of an EasyAuth Azure Web App.
 So you don't need a connection to the internet or azure for development and just use your local things.
 You must only configure an Azure Web App with Authentification and browse the path:

 `https://hostnameOfYourWebSite/.auth/me`